Ariane (Massenet): History

+One critic for the 1930s revival commented that one should "not look for what Massenet clearly did not put in the score", but noting the conventional first act, weaknesses in the ballet and the last two acts, praised the invocation to Cypris, Ariane's plea to Phèdre, the death of Phèdre and the scene with Perséphone.
+Another critic discerns the influence of Gluck and Berlioz in the score, "especially in Ariadne’s visit to the underworld in Act 4 and her final death scene in Act 5" and found Massenet's "sound description of the sea [is] especially impressive.
+Undulating strings and pounding brass whip up a near storm at the beginning of the opera, while Sirens beguile Theseus’s sailors with exquisitely seductive vocal lines".
+Nonetheless he found the "rhythmic motifs, choral writing and orchestral textures... recognizably by Massenet.
+The final scene uses a theme from his concert overture Phèdre of 1873.

 Roles

 Synopsis

 The story is based on the mythology surrounding Theseus and the sisters Ariane and Phèdre.
 The two sisters are both in love with Theseus, yet he chooses Phèdre over Ariane.
 When Phèdre is killed by the toppled statue of Adonis, Ariane travels to the underworld to beg Perséphone for her sister's resurrection.
 Softened by Ariane's offering of roses, Perséphone complies and Phèdre returns to earth.
 Theseus is then made to choose between the sisters again and once more chooses Phèdre, abandoning Ariane on the shore of Naxos.
 Distraught, she is lured into the sea by the voices of the beckoning sirens.

+Recording

+Two concert performances in January 2023 at Munich’s Prinzregententheater were issued on three CDs as a complete recording by Palazzetto Bru Zane, with Amina Edris (Ariane), Kate Aldrich (Phèdre), Jean-François Borras (Thésée), Jean Sebastien Bou (Pirithoüs), Julie Robard-Gendre (Perséphone), and Marianne Croux, Judith van Wanroij, Yoann Dubruque and Philippe Estèphe in supporting roles, with the choir of Bavarian Radio and Munich Radio Orchestra conducted by Laurent Campellone.